Table of Contents

-Many commercial real estate investors will find the appraisal process to be like a black box—they don’t really understand what goes into the process, how long the process will take, or what the outcome of that process will be.
+Many commercial real estate investors will find the appraisal process to be like a black box.
+They don’t really understand what goes into the process, how long the process will take.
+Or ultimately what the outcome of that process will be.

 There’s no reason to fear the CRE appraisal process.
 Appraisals are a highly effective way of determining a property’s value.
 They can be used by investors and lenders alike.

 What is a Commercial Real Estate Appraisal?

 A commercial real estate appraisal is an independent, third-party opinion of a property’s value.
 It is similar to a home appraisal used when purchasing residential real estate.
 However, of course that the valuation techniques are slightly different when estimating a commercial property’s value.

 CRE appraisals are conducted by highly-trained, licensed professionals.
 These appraisals tend to be highly nuanced, comprehensive, and both property- and market-data-heavy.

 When is a Commercial Real Estate Appraisal Needed?

 Whenever someone wants to finance a property using a traditional bank loan, they often need a commercial real estate appraisal.
 Most banks have a certain loan-to-value threshold they must meet before making a loan commitment.
 An appraisal helps to determine the asset’s value.
 From there, the lender can determine how large of a loan they are willing to make relative to that property.